BenchProjects/PWS-Blog/_posts/2018-16-05-SettingUpDockerBuildDefForVSTS.md

 This post shows you how to set up a build definition on VSTS and creating a VSTS agent to package and pass a container to an Azure container registry (staging area for containers pre deployment).

 ## Prerequisites
+A VSTS account.
+Azure subscription using the same credentials you sign into to VSTS with.
 Azure Container Registry
 A git hub repository with .Net Core project that has been enabled for docker.
 Set up a new project in VSTS and ensure you have admin access.